Kapel/sentry-ansible/README.md

 ## Running the tests

-TODO.
-Automated tests.
+TODO: Automated tests.
-Done.
-Manual test with installing in.
+Done: Manual test with installing and running basic config.
 I'm more than 100% sure I've missed something.

 ## Authors